fsleeman/spark-class-balancing/README.md

   	val sampledData = model.transform(trainData)

 Using the _fit/transform_ pattern, a new SMOTE estimator is instantiated and then a model is created with the _fit_ function.
 The resulting model is set with prediction parameters, in this case setting the _k_ value to 5, and finally the trainData DataFrame is transformed to produce oversampled data.
 The same process is done for every other oversampling methods, although available parameters may change.

+By default, each method will attempt to oversample the minority classes to be the same size as the largest (majority) class.
+However, the final class counts may be slightly different because of how some underlying functions work in Spark.
+There are a few cases where there is still a significant amount of class imbalance because of some built in rules of the original algorithms.
+These oversampling methods can be updated to account for this and work better with Spark.

+In addition to majority size oversampling, you can also manually specify the oversampling rates for each minority class.
+The _setSamplingRatios_ function can be used on most of the methods (not CCR which modifies the majority class as well) and pass in a dictonary style _Map_ object with user specified rates.
+For example, If you want to oversample classes 1 and 5 by 3x and 10x respectively, use `val samplingMap: Map[String, Double] = Map( "1" -> 3.0, "5" -> 10.0 )` with

+	val r = new SMOTE().setSamplingRatios(samplingMap)

+The `setOversamplesOnly` function can also be used to return oversamples only, not the original and oversampled examples.
+This function takes a boolean for input with the default set to `false`.